Why is Our £1,000 Guarantee So Important?

 So buyers know that if they wait for you to go through this lengthy process, and then reduce their offer later on, you’ll be more likely to accept the low price than you would have been originally.

 This practice is commonplace on the open market – with investors and cash buyers but also with normal home buyers “trying their luck”.
 Unfortunately though it’s even more prevalent among house buying companies – who’ve attracted a terrible reputation for such practices in recent years.

 Our £1,000 Guarantee

-This is where our £1,000 guarantee comes in – to protect you from this, and to give you the peace of mind that this will not happen in a sale to Yes Homebuyers.
+This is where our £1,000 guarantee comes in - to protect you from gazundering, and to give you the peace of mind that what we offer is what we pay.

 THE £1,000 GUARANTEE

 If you accept our offer, we pay a non-refundable deposit of £1,000 from our bank account straight over to your solicitor, and send them a binding copy of our Guarantee.

 The Guarantee states that if we were to reduce the price or move the goalposts during the sale for any reason, then the £1,000 will be released to you to spend as you wish, and you’re free to cease dealings with Yes Homebuyers, and sell your home elsewhere.

 Simply put, if we change our offer or move the goalposts, we lose £1,000, and you get it.